It’s a slight understatement to say that retailers are struggling.

 But should your GPG brand start selling direct-to-consumer?
 It all depends on your business model and whether you’re up for the challenge.
 DTC offers a huge opportunity for the brands that do it well, and your brand could be the next success story.

 What does it mean to shift to direct-to-consumer?

-Direct-to-consumer means exactly what it sounds like: using ecommerce platforms to sell products directly to buyers.
+Direct-to-consumer means exactly what it sounds like: using ecommerce platforms or stores to sell products directly to buyers.
 However, there are many different ways to achieve this.
 DTC could mean anything from having your own warehouses and managing the entire supply chain from end to end, or working with another distributor to achieve the same results.
 Obviously, the level of involvement and the cost varies greatly depending on how your brand chooses to execute DTC.

 For most CPG brands, DTC is also not a complete replacement of the traditional retail model, but rather complements your existing strategy.
 Some brands will find that their business becomes 20% DTC and remains 80% retail, while others find DTC so successful they shift the majority of the business over.
 You have to choose your own strategy, and test out what works best for your customers.